 It’s difficult to emphasize Mel & Jake’s goals.
 Mel wants use an amnesiac Grandma to sue (literally) Santa.
 Jake on the other hand, attempts to prevent Mel from winning.
 I never cared about them.

 Hearing Jake say “and” can be irritating.
-Nostalgia Critic already mocked his voice so here’s my jab.
+Nostalgia Critic already mocked his voice in his review for Grandma Got Run Over By A Reindeer, so here’s my jab.
 “It’s as if Chaz/Chasity Bono (Cher’s daughter turned son) got a kick in the “jingle bells” only to retain his feminine voice.”
+Sorry Chaz, I have nothing against you, congratulations for raising transgender awareness.

 The Climax of the special is a blatant rip-off of “Miracle On 34th Street.”
 Natalie Wood must be rollin’ in her grave.